Ekanth-Kokku/basic-BMI-calculator-using-python/README.md

 # basic-BMI-calculator-using-python
-This is a basic program done for improving my skills and for my internship purpose This is completely done in python
+This is a basic program done for improving my skills.
+This is completely done in python
+#oasisinfobyte
+#github
+#python